navcoin/navcoin-org/content/for-business/index.md

 ---
 {{< hero_section
 titleText="NavCoin For Business"
 paragraphText="Is your business ‘future ready?’
 More and more people are looking for ways to pay using their digital currency.
 If you want to stay ahead of the trend, now’s the time to start accepting it at your store and online.
-NavCoin has the right payment solution for your business." imgSrc="/images/for-business/bus-hero.svg"
+NavCoin has the right payment solution for your&nbsp;business." imgSrc="/images/for-business/bus-hero.svg"
 >}}

 {{< item_container_section
-    titleText="Why NavCoin Is Good For Business"
+    titleText="Why NavCoin Is Good For&nbsp;Business"
     subtitleText=""
 >}}
     {{< feature
         titleText="Fast payments"
         imgSrc="/images/for-business/bus-fast-payment.svg"
-        text="Transactions show up in as little as five seconds, and confirmed in thirty seconds."
+        text="Transactions show up in as little as five seconds, and confirmed in thirty&nbsp;seconds."
     >}}
     {{< feature
         titleText="Secure"
         imgSrc="/images/for-business/bus-secure.svg"
-        text="Payment records permanently stored on a decentralized network, with 24/7 access."
+        text="Payment records permanently stored on a decentralized network, with 24/7&nbsp;access."
     >}}
     {{< feature
         titleText="Simple"
         imgSrc="/images/for-business/bus-simple.svg"
         text="Payment is easy as scanning a QR code.
-Funds automatically transfer to your NavCoin wallet."
+Funds automatically transfer to your NavCoin&nbsp;wallet."
     >}}
     {{< feature
         titleText="Low fees"
         imgSrc="/images/for-business/bus-low-fee.svg"
-        text="NavCoin is one of world's cheapest payment networks in the world, with fees typically under one percent."
+        text="NavCoin is one of world's cheapest payment networks in the world, with fees typically under one&nbsp;percent."
     >}}
     {{< feature
         titleText="Eco-friendly"
         imgSrc="/images/for-business/bus-eco.svg"
-        text="Join a payment network that consumes only a fraction of the energy of other networks."
+        text="Join a payment network that consumes only a fraction of the energy of other&nbsp;networks."
     >}}
     {{< feature
         titleText="Flexibility"
         imgSrc="/images/for-business/bus-flex.svg"
-        text="A range of payment options to suit your business requirements, with even more in development."
+        text="A range of payment options to suit your business requirements, with even more in&nbsp;development."
     >}}
 {{< /item_container_section >}}

 {{< zig_section
   titleText="Accept Payments In Person" imgSrc="/images/for-business/bus-for-store.svg"
   paragraphText="NavPay is a light wallet that works with your smartphone or desktop computer.
 Customers just scan your QR code and their funds transfer to your wallet almost instantly.
-With no blockchain to download, it's an easy way to get started." buttonText="Visit NavPay" buttonUrl="https://navhub.org/projects/nav-pay/" buttonImgSrc="/images/icons/rightward-arrow.svg"
+With no blockchain to download, it's an easy way to get&nbsp;started." buttonText="Visit NavPay" buttonUrl="https://navhub.org/projects/nav-pay/" buttonImgSrc="/images/icons/rightward-arrow.svg"